MAIF/melusine/README.md

 ### Tags

-Each messages of an email are segmented the in the **structured_body** columns and each parts are assigned a tag:
+Each messages of an email are segmented in the **structured_body** columns and each part is assigned a tag:

-* `RE/TR` : any metadata such as date, from, to etc.
+* `RE/TR` : any metadata such as date, from, to, etc.
 * `DISCLAIMER` : any disclaimer such as `L'émetteur décline toute responsabilité...`.
 * `GREETINGS` : any greetings such as `Salutations`.
 * `PJ` : any indication of an attached document such as `See attached file...`.